openeuropa/composite_reference/README.md

 # Composite Reference

-The Composite Reference module allows to mark entity reference fields as composite.
+The Composite Reference module allows users to mark entity reference fields as composite.
 Composite reference fields ensure that referenced entities get deleted when the referencing entity is deleted.

 ## Development setup